StephanSchmiedmayer/PythonTemplate/README.md

    `git pull template main`

+   Be aware that this will also add the MIT License of this project.

 3. [Once per machine] Make sure poetry puts the virtual environment into this project, otherwise VSCode can have problems picking it up.
 For more info see [stackoverflow](https://stackoverflow.com/a/64434542).

    `poetry config virtualenvs.in-project true`